Louis Dewis: Life as an artist delayed, success in business immediate

 Young Louis had displayed an interest (and astonishing talent) in art at the age of 8 – but Isidore was enraged at the thought that his offspring might waste his time with something as useless as painting.
 In a vain attempt to break his young son of his "bad habit," he would, on occasion, throw away or burn the boy’s canvases, paints and brushes.

 The youngster's love of art could not be deterred.
 It could, however, be overwhelmed by business and family responsibilities.
 As the eldest son, Louis was expected to take over the family business.
 This was a duty that his father would not allow him to shirk and which made Louis' dream of life as an artist impossible.

 Father and son, however, apparently made a good team.
 They doubled the number of cities and towns served by Maison Dewachter from 10 to 20 in Louis' first dozen years with the firm.
 Some cities had multiple stores, such as Bordeaux, which had three.
 For more than a decade, it was Louis' job to move from one place to another in France to open new stores, which would then be run by one cousin or another.

 By 1908, Louis was back in Bordeaux managing the flagship Grand Magasin (Department Store).
 He assumed ultimate responsibility for 15 of the Maisons Dewachter.

-The reluctant merchant found a creative outlet as an active and innovative marketer.
-He ran ads in newspapers; distributed illustrated catalogues; placed advertising on billboards and on trolleys; and published several series of promotional postal cards.
+He found a creative outlet as an active and innovative marketer, and ran ads in newspapers; distributed illustrated catalogues; placed advertising on billboards and on trolleys; and published several series of promotional postal cards.
 Some of the cards featured famous art, others humorous cartoons and another series bore images of Maison Dewachter signage that had been temporarily erected at well known locations.

 In addition to the management of an international chain of department stores, Louis was forced to assume an additional burden when a brother lost a small fortune gambling.
 With his father too infirm to deal with the situation, it once again fell to the oldest son to do his duty and settle the enormous debt.
 Louis had no choice but to borrow the sum from a very rich relation, something that humiliated him to his core.
 So, as a matter of honor, he insisted on repaying the loan with 100% interest – over the protests of the lender and everyone else in the family.
 As a result, the task took Louis several years.
 These responsibilities and World War I combined to condemn him to what was a frustrating life as a merchant, however successful, until after his father's death and the conclusion of the war.